exadel-inc/CompreFace/docs/Face-services-and-plugins.md

 **How to test**

-1. On the ComperFace application page, at the bottom of the frame, click Create button.
+1. On the CompreFace application page, at the bottom of the frame, click Create button.
 2. In the Create Service dialog, from the Type drop-down menu, select DETECTION.
 3. Enter the name of the service you are going to create.
 4. From the list of the services in the Services frame, select the service you created; you can use search field to filter the services.